google/certificate-transparency-go/trillian/docs/Operation.md

 ## Troubleshooting

-All of the Trillian and CTFE binaries use the [glog](https://github.com/golang/glog) library for logging, so additional diagnostic information can be obtained by modifying the glog options, for example, by enabling `--logtostderr -v 1`.
+All of the Trillian and CTFE binaries use the [klog](https://github.com/kubernetes/klog) library for logging, so additional diagnostic information can be obtained by modifying the klog options, for example, by enabling `--logtostderr -v 1`.

-Other useful glog options for debugging specific problems are:
+Other useful klog options for debugging specific problems are:

  - `--vmodule`: increase the logging level selectively in particular code files.